Hazegard/Goauld-doc/content/en/03-server/01-services.md

 ## Internal control channel

-The HTTP server exposes an internal `/live/{agentId}/` Socket.IO control channel.
-Every connected agent uses this channel, regardless of its tunneling transport method.

-The control channel shares the same `--http-listen-addr` and `--https-listen-addr` listeners as the HTTP and WebSocket transports.
-It is used internally by the server for agent management (kill commands, connection-state tracking) and is not intended for direct operator access.
+The server uses the HTTP listener for agent management traffic (kill commands, connection-state tracking).
+This internal channel depends on `--http-listen-addr` being reachable.

 > [!WARNING]
-> There is no separate flag to keep this channel running independently of the HTTP/HTTPS listeners.
-Since every connected agent depends on it regardless of tunneling transport, an `--http-listen-addr` that isn't reachable (combined with `--no-tls`) prevents all agents from registering or being managed.
+> If `--http-listen-addr` is not reachable (combined with `--no-tls`), agents cannot register or be managed, regardless of their tunneling transport.

 ## Flag summary